UniversalDependencies/docs/_tr/feat/PronType.md

 ### <a name="Art">`Art`</a>: article

-This universal feature is used only a few Turkish treebanks, for article-like determiners, mainly for the indefinte determiner _bir_.
+This universal feature is used only a few Turkish treebanks for article-like determiners, mainly for the indefinte determiner _bir_.